 And though she may be but little, she is fierce! – William Shakespear

 We have had some success in growing a larger garden over the last couple of years but what we’ve realized is that we’ve tried to do too much, too fast, over too large of a space.
 The plan from here on out is to keep it simple and keep it small.
 I think our problem in starting our farm was that were WERE intimidated by how large and impressive our neighbor’s farms were.
 We thought we had to come in and start off with a larger spread for absolutely no good reason.
 There were a lot of wasted crops, from uneaten to not tended to.
 Now?
 We are building a series of raised garden beds to help us with drainage, soil fertilization, weed control, and pest management.
-In addition to that, we’re building much closer to the house, as opposed to over the 20 acres of property we have.
+In addition to that, we’re building much closer to the house, as opposed to sprawled over the 20 acres at our previous location.
 Less is more and we’re focusing on the quality over the quantity.

 There is so much more to tell you about, from our awesome Tibetan Mastiffs to our tiny terrors (read: Dachshunds).
 There are recipes we want to share, plenty of DIY projects relevant to farm life, and experiences that shape us into being better farmers and homesteaders.